aviaryan/Ahk-Best-Practices/README.md

 ### Naming Convention

-* Variable names should consisting of many words should use camelCase or underscores for distinction.
+* Variable names consisting of many words should use camelCase or underscores for distinction.
 ```autohotkey
 farthestplanet := "Pluto" ; bad
 farthest_planet := "Pluto" ; good